swirlai/swirl-search/docs/Admin-Guide.md

 This will show you the collected, latest output of all logs, continuously.

-As of version 2.5, Swirl now outputs a single log entry with each request at the default log level INFO:
+As of version 2.5, SWIRL now outputs a single log entry with each request at the default log level INFO:

 ``` shell
 2023-08-02 10:49:09,466 INFO     admin search 452 FULL_RESULTS_READY 32 2.2
 ```

-Detailed logging is available in Debug mode: restart Swirl with the `--debug` flag to enable (or edit the `settings.py` file as outlined below).
+Detailed logging is available in Debug mode: restart SWIRL with the `--debug` flag to enable (or edit the `settings.py` file as outlined below).

 ## Debug Mode

-By default, Swirl ships in production mode.
+By default, SWIRL ships in production mode.
 To put Django into DEBUG mode, modify [`swirl_server/settings.py`](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py), changing:

 ``` shell
 DEBUG = False